Beyond the Oracle Property: Adaptive LASSO in Cointegrating Regressions with Local-to-Unity Regressors: Introduction

-Before discussing the main implications of our results, note that in the context of classical linear regression models with non-stochastic regressors, \citet{PoetscherSchneider09} provide a comprehensive analysis of the adaptive LASSO estimator, examining both its asymptotic behavior and finite-sample properties.
+Before we discuss our results in more detail, note that in the context of classical linear regression models with non-stochastic regressors, \citet{PoetscherSchneider09} provide a comprehensive analysis of the adaptive LASSO estimator, examining both its asymptotic behavior and finite-sample properties.
 In particular, they derive uniform convergence rates and highlight how the choice of tuning parameters influences the performance of the estimation procedure.
 In contrast to the analysis of \cite{PoetscherSchneider09}, we have to overcome several difficulties to derive the results of this paper.
 First, we are dealing with different convergence rates of the estimators and second, we have to account for the stochastic and non-stationary nature of the regressors, which leads to the occurrence of stochastic integrals in the limit.
-Moreover, note that although the OLS estimator is consistent in cointegrating regressions, its limiting distribution is contaminated by second-order bias terms (making the OLS estimator unsuitable for hypothesis testing and for constructing asymptotically valid confidence intervals for non-zero coefficients) and these second-order bias terms also affect the limiting distribution of the adaptive LASSO estimator.
+Moreover, the second-order bias terms in the limiting distribution of the OLS estimator also affect the limiting distribution of the adaptive LASSO estimator.
 Finally, we also provide results for the multivariate case which is not addressed in the aforementioned article.